id-studiolab/Connected-Interaction-Kit/docs/components/led-pack/led-pack.md

 ---

 ## Blinking the internal LED (D13)
-**This is only for the interal LED, a chainable LED does NOT work with this code (also not in port D13).
+**This is for the interal LED, however a led-pack does work in port D13. a chainable LED does NOT work with this code.
 ```python
 # --- Imports
 import digitalio